6un9-h0-Dan/deepinstinct_rest_api_wrapper/README.md

 # deepinstinct-rest-api-wrapper

 Deep Instinct v2.5 REST API Wrapper

-Compatability:
+Compatibility:
--Designed for and tested using Deep Instinct D-Appliance version 2.5.0.1 -Written and tested using a Python 3.8.3 instance installed by Anaconda
+* Designed for and tested using Deep Instinct D-Appliance version 2.5.0.1
+* Written and tested using a Python 3.8.3 instance installed by Anaconda

 Suggested Usage:
 1. Save this file as deepinstinct25.py in the same directory as your code